zengularity/benji/s3/README.md

   implicit val ws: StandaloneAhcWSClient = StandaloneAhcWSClient()

   val s3: WSS3 = S3("accessKey", "secretKey", "http", "hostAndPort")
-  // See "S3 Client configuration" section for more ways create and configure a WSS3
+  // See "S3 Client configuration" section to see
+  // how to create and configure a WSS3

   val bucket: WSS3BucketRef = s3.bucket("aBucket")